-116.144 UP AND DOWN BROADWAY (Continued from page 5) played at the President's inauguration and the porches at Shadow Lawn. unic.
-J
+UP AND DOWN BROADWAY

+(Continued from page 5) played at the President's inauguration and the porches at Shadow Lawn.

-B. D. E .- The John Philip Sousa light opera you refer to was presented in New fork at the Broadway Theatre.
+B. D. E .- The John Philip Sousa light opera you refer to was presented in New York at the Broadway Theatre.